airo-ugent/airo-ros/doc/moveit-motion-planning.md

 #### Constrained OMPL
 OMPL has integrated cartesian contstraints in 2018 and of late, a PhD Student from the KUL has done a [Summer of Code](https://moveit.ros.org/moveit/2020/09/10/ompl-constrained-planning-gsoc.html) to start integrating them in Moveit.

- This allows to use so-called "constraint-projection" to project the constraints onto the configuration space, in which case the sampling planner does not even notice there are constraints.
+ This allows to use so-called "constraint-projection" to project the configuration space samples onto the valid regions, in which case the sampling planner does not even notice there are constraints.
 This is in contrast with Moveit's old "constraint-rejection" technique in which the OMPL samples were mapped back to task space and rejected if they did not satisfy the constraints.
 For constraints such as a 1D line (where the volume is zero), this approach fails notably.
 Furthermore, this constrained OMPL approach avoids large joint space jumps, resulting in smoother trajectories that can be executed on real robots, as explained in the gsoc blog post.

 In Moveit's Constrained OMPL, only position constraints have been [merged](https://github.com/ros-planning/moveit2/pull/347) and a demo is available [here]().
 Orientation constraints seem to be [in progress](https://github.com/ros-planning/moveit2/issues/348).